Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 Looking at the top list of places around the world where tiger sharks can be found, you may think these beautiful creatures would be easy to spot.
 But there are places where you are more likely to see them.
 These are the top tiger shark dives sites.

-Top tiger shark dive sites around the world:
+6 top tiger shark dive sites around the world:

 - Tiger shark diving in Hawaii.

-- Tiger shark diving the Protea Banks South Africa.
+- Protea Banks South Africa.

-- Dive with tiger sharks at Beqa Lagoon Fiji.
+- Beqa Lagoon Fiji.

 Let’s take a look at these top tiger shark dive sites in more detail.